JoshOrndorff/utxo-workshop/README.md

 # UTXO on Substrate

 This workshop takes you through a full implementaion of UTXO on Substrate.

-This repo is structured in workshop format.
+`workshop` branch: workshop starter boilerplate.

 **Estimated time**: 2 hours